robertmand/FAIR-DaSH/_episodes/ep1.md

 ## What is FAIR?

+The FAIR publication of 2016 makes reference to the FAIR principles where there are 4 categories
 - F stands for Findable
 - A stands for Accessible
 - I stands for Interoperable
 - R stands for Reusable

-The FAIR publication of 2016 makes reference to the fair guiding principles where there are 4 categories FAIR F indicates findable, A indicates accessible, I indicates interoperable and R indicates reusable.
 These principles were published in

 Wilkinson, M., Dumontier, M., Aalbersberg, I. et al. The FAIR Guiding Principles for scientific data management and stewardship.
 Sci Data 3, 160018 (2016). https://doi.org/10.1038/sdata.2016.18

+## Each principle has its own requirements
-## F in FAIR
+### F in FAIR
 F in FAIR includes 4 principles:

 - F1: Metadata and data are assigned globally unique and persistent identifiers